page icon

 Closing date

 The textiles group runs weekly and provides an opportunity for our clients to learn useful new skills and meet new people.
-This volunteer will support the existing group volunteer to teach dressmaking skills to our clients and support them to work on various textiles projects.
+This volunteer will work together with the existing group volunteer to teach dressmaking skills to our clients and support them to work on various textiles projects.

 Main tasks and activities: